debajyotidasgupta/Machine-Learning/assignment/Decision_Tree/README.md

 - Using the default full height <br>
 `python3 problems.py`

-- Giving input height (say 5) -- height should ne a positive integer or -1 <br>
+- Giving input height (say 5) -- height should be a positive integer or -1 <br>
 `python3 problems.py --height 5`

 - For more help regarding the arguments <br>